Unity-Technologies/usd-unity-sdk/package/com.unity.formats.usd/Documentation~/index.md

 ## Package Limitations

-* The USD plugin bundles are not currently code signed, so will need to be manually signed or removed from standalone player builds.
+* The USD plugin bundles are not currently code signed, so will need to be manually signed.
+    * In some cases on MacOS devices, this may mean manually removing the 'com.apple.quarantine' meta flag from the UsdCs.bundle plugin, eg: run `xattr -d com.apple.quarantine <UsdCs.bundle path>`.

+* The USD Plugin in this package has not been built against Apple Silicon chips, so running in Silicon native editors is not supported.

 * This package uses USD v20.08, so some of the functionality of newer USD versions may be missing.